brendanscarano/brendanscarano.github.io/_posts/2017-01-04-a-jet-interview-question-revisited.md

 layout: post
 ---

-Back when I had interviewed with Jet, during one of the several coding excersises I went through, there was one problem that stuck out.
+Back when I had interviewed with Jet, during one of the several coding exercises I went through, there was one problem that stuck out.

 The challenge was to write a function, <span class="code">add</span>, that will satisfy any of the ways it is called below.